matthew-c-keller/FISHR/README.md

-# Below is the intial README file for the FISHR program, which detects IBD segments between individuals.
+# Below is the intial README file for the FISHR program

-Note
+FISHR detects IBD segments between individuals using genomewide SNP data.
 - FISHR needs the bmid, bsid, bmatch file from the GERMLINE2 to be able to run.
 - The wrapper program calls either one of FISHR or FISHR_Low_Ram.
 So you need to compile  FISHR and FISHR_Low_Ram seperately(below).